Oregon Coast to Crater Lake Bike Tour

 Elevation

-Today is another day of cycling Oregon’s wild coastline: sandy beaches; rocky cliffs; waves pounding the rocky sea stacks.
-The finish line is Gold Beach, a sportfishing town in the heart of Oregon’s “Banana Belt.”
+We skip a less-scenic, inland portion of Hwy 101 this morning, shuttling south to spectacular Cape Blanco – the western-most point in Oregon – to begin riding on the “Wild Rivers Coast Scenic Bikeway”.
+The Bikeway takes you inland at first, following the Elk River on a quiet road dotted with swimming holes.
+Take your pick!
+And yes, watch for elk – they may be the only traffic you come across.
+The afternoon is filled with more glorious wild coastline.
+Sandy beaches beckon from below rocky cliffs.
+Waves pound against rocky sea stacks.
+Not much else happens here.
+Our finish line is Gold Beach, a sport-fishing town in the heart of Oregon’s “Banana Belt.”
 Boasting more sun than any other town on the Oregon or Washington coasts, Gold Beach is so far from any major metropolitan area that its gorgeous beaches remain wonderfully uncrowded.
 Dinner is on your own tonight, so you’ll have time to explore.
+Stay at Jots Resort.

 Day 04

-Continue along the coast to California.
-Be awed by the immense redwoods of Jedediah Smith State Park!
+Continue along the loneliest section of the Oregon Coast to California.
+Be awed by the immense redwoods of Jedediah Smith State Park's Stout Grove!

 Meals